 We have one of the most expensive health care systems in the world and yet many people are just not able to benefit from it.
 Even doctors are suggesting we need a better system.
 In order to be productive, we need both affordable and quality health care.
 Too many families are finding themselves trapped in health care nightmares.

 Study after study shows the importance of education to our future as an economic power in the world.
 Today’s students are tomorrow’s workforce, and Minnesota is known for its smart and hardworking workers.
 From crowded classrooms to dropping programs, our school districts are really struggling.
 It is responsible and right to adequately fund schools while we demand an efficient and effective educational system.
+In addition, research has shown the importance of early childhood programs and early intervention as an intervention that pays dividends in the future.
+I also hear growing concerns about the amount of debt college students carry and the cost of higher education.
+We need to invest in people and higher education that is an investment not just in individuals but in society as a whole.

 I’d like to see Minnesota support new, green energy jobs.
 Minnesotans need good paying jobs in order to take care of our families.
-I support programs which help people get back on their feet so they can better take care of them selves.
+I support programs which help people get back on their feet so they can better take care of themselves.

 Let’s continue our work towards higher standards and a cleaner quality of life.
 We need to work together with farmers and business owners while we maintain our beautiful Minnesota lakes and streams.

 In Minnesota we’ve got to be able to heat our homes and drive to work.
 The cost of fuel drives up the cost of everything else.
 We can have perhaps the greatest effect on prices by conserving energy, creating more fuel-efficient vehicles and moving to renewable and alternative fuels.
+Scientists tell us that earth is warmer than it’s ever been and much of the heat is coming from human practices.
+We need to address this and do what we can to slow the warming of our planet.